-Coffee and tea are always available for visitors.
+Coffee and tea are always available for visitors, and sweet treats are offered three times per day.
 Vending machines are conveniently located behind the kitchen area.

 A microwave, refrigerator, and disposable plates and utensils are provided for visitors.
 All items placed in the Guest refrigerator must be labeled with a name and date.
 Items left in the refrigerator for longer than one week or items that are spoiled will be disposed of by staff.